 Assign a User a Role

 Each user must be assigned at least one role.
-To assign Right Click Tools permissions using a role template, see Custom Role Templates for Right Click Tools.

-To assign a user an Administrator's role:
+To assign a user a role:

 4. Click Save.